wp-plugins/wp-business-directory/readme.txt

 Tested up to: 4.1
 Stable tag: trunk

-Build local directories, business listings, Yellow-Pages directories and much more!
+WP Business Directory lets you Build local directories, business listings, Yellow-Pages directories and much more!
+Charge people for listing their businesses in your directory and secure an additional source of earning.
 == Description ==

 WP Business Directory Plugin lets you create Fast, easy directories for any business site.WP Business Directory lets you create directories at your site.
 Charge people for listing their businesses in your directory and secure an additional source of earning.
 Business Directory Plugin allows you to build local directories, business provider listings, Yellow-Pages style business directories, Yelp-like review sections, create a church directory, build an address book and much more.
 You can add any kind of directory using Business Directory plugin.